mstksg/inCode/copy/entries/control-intro.md

 And *this* is the key.

-In control theory, this would be known as moving from an **open loop** (where we don't let what we observe affect what we change in this way) to a **closed loop** (where we do).
+In control theory, this would be known as moving from an **open loop** (where we don't let what we observe affect what we change on-the-fly) to a **closed loop** (where we do).

-Also note one other fundamental shift we just made.
-Based on what we observe, we *change*.
+Also note one other fundamental shift we just made: Based on what we observe, we *change*.
 We no longer are finding out what we should *set* --- we are instead figuring out how we should *change*.
 We don't care about 10%, 20%, 30%, etc. anymore --- we only care about twisting the knob *left* or *right*.